Chapter 1

 No one ordered much, despite Grandma’s insistence.

-“It must be getting close,” Joana said.
-She’d been poking at her food.
+“It must be getting close,” Joana said, poking at her food.

 “We should get going,” Joana said.